CodeNow/charon/README.md

 ;; MSG SIZE  rcvd: 67
 ```

-But when given an invalid query, such as `www.google.com`, the response will not contain an answer section:
+But when given an invalid query, such as `www.google.com`, the response will not contain an answer section (i.e. will be empty):

 ```
 ;; QUESTION SECTION: